|Joshua Dilley, M.D.|

 Welcome to our epic profile site!
 I'm Steve and I’m pumped to be at Wake Forest practicing family medicine!
 I was born in San Diego, but spent most of my life near the beach in Chesapeake, Virginia.
 I then spent the next eight years in the mountains studying at James Madison (go Dukes!), and the Edward Via Virginia College of Osteopathic Medicine.

 Perhaps the most challenging thing about medical school was figuring out what to do when I grew up.
 I really think I considered everything except nephrology and colorectal surgery.
 I particularly loved peds, psych, OB, and osteopathic manipulation.
 So towards the end of my 3rd year when I did my FM rotation, it was clear that this was the perfect specialty.
 Eventually I learned that Wake is the perfect place to train!
 If you come and interview here, you'll see that everyone is so darn cool and the teaching is great!
 Honestly, I also had more fun at my Wake interview than anywhere else.
-Plus, our incoming chief (James Medley) was a huge Star Wars fan so how could I not pick this place #1?
+Plus, my first chief here (James Medley) was a huge Star Wars fan so how could I not pick this place #1?
 I've found we really are a big family here.
-Coming here you'll quickly come to love Winston-Salem and your fellow interns which makes residency even better.
+Coming here you'll quickly come to love Winston-Salem and your fellow residents makes residency even better.